The Power of Saying No

 Know Your Worth (Even When It Feels Weird)

 This one’s hard because no one teaches you how to price your passion.
-There’s no rulebook for valuing a service that’s equal parts technical skill, creative intuition, years of experience, and emotional labor.
+There’s no rulebook for valuing a service that combines technical skill, creative intuition, years of experience, and emotional labor.

-I’ve undercharged.
-I’ve overworked.
-I’ve done 15-hour edit days for a $500 check.
-I’ve promised turnarounds that left me stressed, grumpy, and questioning why I even got into this.
-And I’ll be honest - part of me was afraid that if I raised my prices, no one would come.
+I’ve undercharged many times.
+I’ve overworked myself.
+I’ve done 15-hour editing days for just a $500 check.
+I’ve promised turnarounds that left me stressed, grumpy, and questioning why I started in the first place.
+Honestly, part of me feared that raising my prices would scare clients away.

-But here’s the truth: when you undervalue your time, your talent, and your boundaries - you teach others to do the same.
+But here’s the truth: when you undervalue your time, talent, and boundaries, you teach others to do the same.

 Be Selective.
 Protect Your Peace.

-One of the hardest things to learn, especially if you’re a people pleaser like me, is that not every client is your client.
+One of the hardest lessons, especially if you’re a people pleaser like me, is that not every client is your client.

-Some people just want a body to hold a camera.
-Others want a button-pusher, a miracle worker, or someone to say yes to every unrealistic request without pushing back.
-That’s not me.
-That’s not what Ryan Glass Productions stands for.
+Some people just want someone to hold a camera.
+Others seek a button-pusher or miracle worker who will say yes to every unreasonable request without pushback.
+That’s not who I am, nor is it what Ryan Glass Productions stands for.

 I want to work with people who trust me.
-People who see storytelling as a partnership, not a transaction.
-People who care about craft, clarity, and impact.
+I want to partner with those who see storytelling as a collaboration, not just a transaction.
+It's essential to work with clients who care about craft, clarity, and impact.

-When I take on the right projects, the whole thing flows.
+When I engage with the right projects, everything flows.
 I enjoy the process.
-I show up with energy.
-I deliver work that actually means something.
-When I say yes just because I need a check or don’t want to disappoint, I usually end up disappointing myself most of all.
+I show up energized and deliver meaningful work.
+If I say yes just because I need a check or want to avoid disappointing someone, I usually end up disappointing myself instead.

-So now I ask: Will this project grow me?
-Will it help someone else grow?
-Will I be proud to put my name on this?
+So now I ask myself: Will this project help me grow?
+Will it also aid someone else?
+Will I be proud to showcase this work?

-If not, it’s a no. Or at least a “not right now.”
+If the answer is no, then it’s a clear "no." Or at least, "not right now."

 Always Be Learning